codello/elphi-calendar/README.md

 - Open your web browser, go to [Your Account](https://shop.elbphilharmonie.de/de/meine-daten/).

-- Open the JavaScript Console and enter `elbphilharmonie.ActivityId`.
+- Open the JavaScript Console and enter `elbphilharmonie.WebshopApi.getActivityId()`.
 This will display an activity id in your console.
 Copy the value (whithout quotes).

 - Run the following command that will print your account ID:
   ```shell